fraser-lab/fraser-lab.github.io/compact/index.md

 <br/>

 ## <a id="publishing">Publishing</a>
-Publishing preprints and sharing results openly is the key to 21st century science communication.
-The real end goal of any research is to get the work out there, and I find myself most invested in the final push to posting and preprint than any other subsequent part of the process.
-We maintain our high scientific standards by publishing preprints of high quality research when it’s ready.
-The peer-review process of traditional journals can delay important results by months and is often plagued with politics that are harmful to the scientific process as a whole.
-However, the reality is traditional publishing still provides the highest visibility for work and coordinates qualified reviewers.
-Our current approach involves disseminating our results via preprints and is followed by publishing in traditional journals.
-See “Beer AND Tacos” above.
-We currently do both because it gets us where we need to be, but we are full proponents of a modern world of publishing that encompasses transparency, speed, fairness, peer-review, and visibility.
+Sharing results openly and swiftly are keys to 21st century science communication.
+The real end goal of any research is to get the work out there for others to build on, not to publish in journals.
+Share openly at <a href="#conferences">conferences</a>.
+We welcome peer review, but also maintain our high scientific standards by posting preprints of high quality research when we judge it to be ready for sharing.

+Posting preprints has important consequences for accelerating science.
+The traditional "behind closed doors" journal organized peer-review process can delay the disclosure of important results by months.
+Moreover, it is often plagued with politics and biases that are harmful to the scientific process as a whole.
+Increasingly, I find myself most invested in the final push to posting preprints than in the subsequent parts of the process that lead to journal publication.
+Posting a preprint is under our control and a great time to celebrate as a group!

+However, the reality is traditional journal-based publishing still provides the highest visibility for work and coordinates review that can add value.
+Our current approach involves:
+    1. disseminating our results via preprints
+    2. Celebrate and post a tweetorial that includes welcoming reviews/feedback posted as comments on BioRxiv
+    3. submitting for publication in traditional journals (selected by the first author, with preference for Open Access)
+    4. responding to peer review from both the journal and comments
+    5. ensuring that the final work is placed in repositories like PubmedCentral for open-access and that other materials and data end up <a href="#repositories">repositories</a>

+This strategy allows us to embrace our “Beer AND Tacos” motto.
+We currently do both (post preprints and publish in journals) because it gets us what we need.
+We are full proponents of a modern world of publishing that encompasses transparency, speed, fairness, peer-review, and visibility.
 This is evolving, and as a group we want to lead by example and be on the vanguard of that change.

+JF is ready to skip step #3 (submitting to journals, above) whenever lab members decide they are ready to opt-out of the journal system.
+A current perceived  roadblock is that preprints are not indexed in pubmed (although on ORCID Google Scholar etc).
+A secondary roadblock is the term "preprint" rather than just "BioRxiv manuscript" implies that it is on the way to being complete rather than the manuscript of record.

+## <a id="writing">Writing</a>
 I like to take an active role in the preparation of all our manuscripts, and I have protocols to facilitate this.
 A Twitter account that I follow, [@drugmonkeyblog](https://twitter.com/drugmonkeyblog), voiced the issue of how students are often afraid to show PIs anything other than finished work.
 I expect a draft to be very rough and a starting point to grow from.
 Regarding authorship, I believe that conversations about positions in author order should occur early in a project, and I err on having more authors on a paper than less.
 Everyone with a meaningful contribution should be included.
 <br/>
 <br/>